damiafuentes/DJITelloPy/README.md

 $ cd TelloSDKPy
 $ pip install -r requirements.txt
 ```
-Sometimes you need to update the virtual environment indexes and skeletons in order for the `example.py` file to work with `pygame.
+Sometimes you need to update the virtual environment indexes and skeletons in order for the `example.py` file to work with `pygame`.
 If you are working with PyCharm, this can be done to ```File > Invalidate Caches```

 ## ~~Install through pip~~
 **DEPRECATED**: The python package at PyPi library is not maintained anymore.
 I would recommend to install it through ``git clone``.